Sinners Never Sleep: Background and writing

-You Me at Six's second album Hold Me Down, which was released in January 2010, reached number five in the UK Albums Chart – one of the highest chart positions for a rock band that year.
+You Me at Six's second studio album Hold Me Down, which was released in January 2010, reached number five in the UK Albums Chart – one of the highest chart positions for a rock band that year.
 Extensive touring led to tensions within the band, as the members became sick of one another.
 In April 2010, vocalist Josh Franceschi and guitarists Max Helyer and Chris Miller spent time writing new songs together, while bassist Matt Barnes and drummer Dan Flint went to Las Vegas for a break.
 Following this, the band made their second appearance on Warped Tour; their popularity in the US had grown since their first appearance.
 While on the trek, Franceschi said their next album would be influenced by acts to whom they were listening, such as the Ghost Inside, A Loss for Words and Parkway Drive.
 He thought the next release could be "a bit heavier" than their earlier work because they preferred listening to heavy music while on tour.
+In August 2010, Franceschi announced that You Me at Six would be writing for a new album as early as November, remarking that bands cannot tour for two years straight without new songs.
+He said some of the material they had up to that point was slow and mixed together the sounds of Brand New, Coldplay and Jimmy Eat World.

-In August 2010, Franceschi announced that You Me at Six would be writing for a new album as early as November, saying; "[Y]ou can't tour an album for two years anymore [...]
-You've got to keep bringing new stuff out".
-He said some of the material they had up to that point was slow and had a "Brand New meets Jimmy Eat World meets Coldplay vibe".
 By December 2010, You Me at Six had written 12 songs, four of which were complete.
 In the same month, the band showed their label Virgin Records demos of the new material.
 They were concerned the label might react negatively to the heavier-sounding songs and halt their recording plans, but the label was very positive about the tracks.
-In February 2011, the band released "Rescue Me", a collaboration with Chiddy Bang, as a stop-gap release.
+They were aiming in a generalized rock direction, in the vein of Foo Fighters and Kings of Leon; Franceschi admired that Jimmy Eat World did that between their Clarity (1999) and Chase This Light (2007) albums while retaining their identity.
+In February 2011, You Me at Six released "Rescue Me", a collaboration with Chiddy Bang, as a stop-gap release.
+Rumours began circulating that they would be collaborating with other artists for their next album.
+In the lead up to recording, Helyer said they corralled 16 songs, but were concerned if they had enough material for their next album.
+He had stockpiled a handful of guitar riffs from years prior, one of which evolved into "This Is the First Thing".